 What’s Behind My Shoulder Pain?

-- Acute: This can happen because of a sudden blow, excessive overhead motions, or other overhead activities common in some sports and fields of employment, such as throwing overhead or lifting and lowering objects.
+- Acute: The result of a sudden blow, excessive throwing, or other overhead activities needed in some sports and occupations, such as track and field throwing events or lifting and lowering objects.

-- Chronic: The result of degenerative conditions or general weakness as we get weaker.
+- Chronic: This can happen because of degenerative conditions or general weakness as we age.

-- Axillary Nerve Injuries or Brachial Plexus Injuries — Nerve damage in the shoulder is the result of when nerves are compressed, when scar tissue interferes with communication between the brain and shoulder, or the nerves are torn into two pieces.
+- Axillary Nerve Injuries or Brachial Plexus Injuries — Nerve damage in the shoulder can occur when nerves are compressed, when scar tissue blocks their electric signals, or the nerves are otherwise damaged.
 These injuries can cause shoulder pain along with a range of other sensations.
-They are usually the result of a sudden blow but can also happen because of wear and tear.
+They are commonly caused by a sudden blow but can also happen because of overuse.